 During the grace period, you don't have to pay any principal, but interest will be charged.
 You can either pay the interest or allow it to accumulate.

-After you leave school or drop below half-time enrollment, you'll receive information about repayment and will be notified of the date repayment begins.
+After you leave school or drop below half-time enrollment, you'll receive information about repayment from your loan servicer and will be notified of the date repayment begins.
 However, you're responsible for beginning repayment on time even if you don't receive this information.